lurkny/LinearAlg/README.md

 ### 7: Linux and macOS: Compiling and Linking

-If you have installed Armadillo via the CMake installer, use the following command to compile your programs:
+If you have installed Armadillo via the cmake installer, use the following command to compile your programs:

     g++ prog.cpp -o prog -O2 -std=c++11 -larmadillo